s341507/data2410-portfolio2/docs/rapport.md

 sudo apt-get install -y docker-compose
 ```

-When setting up the docker containers, we mostly used the auto generated docker files, but we made some minor adjustments by setting the environment variables for these files before they were generated.
+We used the auto generated docker files to set up the docker containers, but we made some minor adjustments by setting the environment variables for these files before they were generated.
 The environment variables were created outside the ``docker-compose.yml`` file, and later referenced in the ``docker-compose.yml`` file.
-We created volume links as external volumes, to make it possible to edit the files outside the docker containers via the docker volume functionality, since these volume files are synchronized with the volume files we mapped them to.
+We created volume links as external volumes to make it possible to edit the files outside the docker containers via the docker volume functionality.
+This was possible because the volume files are synchronized with the volume files we mapped them to.
 The ``docs`` volume was used to get the .sql file to create the server.
 Setting up volumes for outside access made debugging easier while working on the project.
 For example we utilized this setup to look at the `zabbix_server.conf` config file to see if the environment variables in the ``docker-compose.yml`` file was correctly written in the config file.

 The following block of code describes how we set up the volumes according to the description above.